 4. Jack Fischer Park Splash Pad (Campbell)

-Heading out of Sunnyvale, budget about 12 min on the road — short enough for a spontaneous weekday trip.
+Heading out of Sunnyvale, budget about 12 min on the road, short enough for a spur-of-the-moment weekday trip.

 Location: 1499 Abbott Ave, Campbell, CA 95008